Groupement de Commandos Mixtes Aéroportés

-The Groupement de commandos mixtes aéroportés (Mixed Airborne Commando Group) commonly referred as just GCMA, was the "Action Service" of the SDECE French counter-intelligence service active during the Cold War.
+The Groupement de commandos mixtes aéroportés (Mixed Airborne Commando Group) commonly referred as just GCMA, was the "Action Service" of the Service de documentation extérieure et de contre-espionnage (SDECE), the France counterintelligence service agency, which was active during the Cold War.
 The GCMA's origins lay in the British - U.S - French joint Operation Jedburgh in France in 1944.

 History

 Commando Nord Viet-Nam (1951-1954)

 The North Vietnam Commandos (Commando Nord Viet-Nam) were units similar to the GCMA.
 They were created in 1951 and remained in service until 1954.
-Each commando was made of local volunteers called "partisans" (from the anticommunist and pro-French Tho, Nung and Hmong people (also known as the Mèo), minorities) as well as "returned" Viet Minh POW and was commanded by a young French Non-commissioned officer (units were named after them) with an assistant (adjoint), most of them were detached from GCMA units.
+Each commando was made of local volunteers called "partisans" (from the anti-communism and pro-French Tho, Nung and Hmong people (also known as the Mèo), minorities) as well as "returned" Viet Minh POW and was commanded by a young French Non-commissioned officer (units were named after them) with an assistant (adjoint), most of them were detached from GCMA units.

 Since former Viet Minh regulars were part of the troops, occasional betrayal happened.
 A famous case is Commando Nord Viet-Nam N°24 "Vandenberghe" (a.k.a. des Tigres Noirs, lit. "the Black Tigers") whose leader, Adjudant-Chef Roger Vandenberghe (24, former 6e Régiment d'Infanterie Coloniale a.k.a.
 6e RIC), was murdered in his sleep by Sous-Lieutenant Nguien Tinh Khoi - the former Commander of the Viet-Minh 308th Brigade 36th Regiment's Assault Unit, who had been captured by the French during the 1951 Battle of the Day River.

 Groupement de Commandos Mixtes Aéroportés

 The GCMA was active in Vietnam (Tonkin) and Laos during the First Indochina War.
+They were deployed as an airborne commando forces unit that specialized in combat patrols with style commando, counterinsurgency, long-range penetration, and special reconnaissance.